mmore500/waves/index.md

 description: Come join us!
 ---

+*We are no longer accepting applications for summer 2020.
+However, you can sign up to receive updates on any future workshops [here](https://forms.gle/xtXiiVjfs39hWHJp7).*

 # Call for Participants

 We are looking to recruit five to ten early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2020.